 The Brussels-Capital region grants a series of subsidies to Brussels SMEs wanting to venture beyond the national borders.
 For example, did you know that in some cases you can receive a subsidy for a prospecting trip?
 Did you know that the Brussels-Capital region can help with the costs of exhibiting at a trade show abroad?
 Or did you know that you can receive financial help for creating an export-related brochure or website?
 Discover all of these export subsidies in the "Subsidies" section of this website.

-Exportbru is a subsidiary of the finance.brussels group.
-It offers funding to Brussels SMEs that already active in export and that want to begin export activities or to set up abroad.
+Finance.brussels offers funding to Brussels SMEs that already active in export and that want to begin export activities or to set up abroad.
 There may also be funding for prospecting activities, for international expansion, or even for setting up abroad.

 In addition, the Brussels-Capital region has an institution focused specifically on support for Brussels companies wanting to become international: hub.brussels.
 This institution offers a range of services which are completely free :